Barbara M. Vogelstein

 Our Education Division offers a limited number of summer or ten-month internships.

 How do I become a Member?

-To become a Member, join online; complete an application form and mail it along with your dues to the Membership department; stop by the Brooklyn Community Foundation Visitor Center in the Rubin Lobby; or call 718.501.6326 during Museum hours.
+To become a Member, join online, complete an application form and mail it along with your dues to our Membership department, stop by the Admissions Desk in the Rubin Lobby, or call 718.501.6326 during Museum hours.